 Division 3 — Power of sale

+88A.
+Application and expiry of this Division

+(1) Notice cannot be given under section 90 after section 11 of the Water Legislation Amendment (Competition Policy) Act 2005 comes into operation.

+(2) For the purposes of this section, the time when notice is given under section 90 is when all of the notice requirements of that section have been satisfied.

+(3) When there is no longer any old section 90 notice in relation to which the other sections of this Division have any further effect, the Minister is required to publish a notice in the Government Gazette stating that this Division expires at the end of the day on which the notice is published in the Government Gazette.

+(4) In subsection (3) —

+“old section 90 notice” means a notice that was given under section 90 at the time of, or before, the coming into operation of section 11 of the Water Legislation Amendment (Competition Policy) Act 2005.

+(5) This Division expires as stated in the Minister’s notice under subsection (3).

+[Section 88A inserted by No. 25 of 2005 s.
+11.]

 89. Land may be sold for arrears of rates etc., remaining unpaid for 5 years

 (1) When in respect of any land any moneys due for water supply charges or interest thereon have, whether before or after or partly before and partly after the commencement of this Act, remained unpaid for the term of 5 years or longer after becoming due and payable, the Corporation shall, by virtue of this Act, have power, subject to the provisions hereinafter made, to sell and transfer and convey the land.